 Fanon: an element widely accepted among fans but has little to no basis in the canon of the show.
-Example: Jim having a brother named Jonathan (an OC created and frequently used by girl7 and other fanfic authors at the time)
+Example: Before Season 5, Jim was often portrayed as having a brother named Jonathan, an OC created and frequently used by girl7 and borrowed by other writers.

-OOC: Out of character, when a character is depicted acting in fanfic much differently than on the show.
-Occasionally an author writes "out-of-character" on purpose but most of the time it's unintentional.
+OOC: Out of character, when a character is depicted behaving in fanfic much differently than on the show.
+Occasionally an author writes "out-of-character" on purpose but often it's unintentional.

 OTP: short for "One True Pairing" a couple that the fan prefers above any other pairing on a show.

 PWP: short for "Plot?
 What Plot?" or sometimes "Porn without plot", typically refers to fanfics that depicts one or multiple sexual encounters with little to no set up or plot development.